gaussfff/zed-editor-config/README.md

-# zed-editor-config
-My config for Zed editor
+My config for editor Zed